Manishearth/starcon-presentation/talk.md

 -->
 ♫

 Turns out this is a conundrum similar to the one you have when you're constructing quines.
 A quine is a program that prints its own source code.
-These are tricky to construct, because of the same reason: if your program contains its own source code, that source code ... needs to contain itself, which makes your program size infinite.
+These are tricky to construct, because of the same reason: if your program contains its own source code as a string, that source code ... needs to contain itself, which makes your program size infinite.

-With quines, there's a simple trick to get around this: Use a variable!
+With quines, there's a trick to get around this: Use a variable!

 We first §create a variable that will contain _just the printing portion_ of the program.
-As you can see, this variable basically contains the second line of the program. §In the printing portion, we first §print the line that sets this variable, using the variable we just created for the value, §and then we have it print itself, by printing the variable again.
+As you can see, this variable basically contains the second line of the program, as a string. §In the printing portion, we first §print the line that sets this variable, using the variable we just created for the value, §and then we have it print itself, by printing the variable again.

 (point at things on slide)